jtod/Sigma16/docs/src/userguide/userguide.md

 ---------------------
 ~~~~

-### EXP4 format
+### EXP2 format

-An EXP4 instruction instruction is two words, with a 4-bit operand in
+An EXP2 instruction instruction is two words, with an 8-bit secondary
+operation code in the ab field of the first word.
+There is a 4-bit
-the first word and four more in the second word.
-(It's called EXP4
+operand in the d field of the first word, and four 4-bit fields in the
-because the second word contains 4 4-bit operands.)

-The EXP4 format is two words.
-As with all EXP instructions, ab gives
-an expanded operation code.
-In EXP4, the second word contains four
-4-bit fields e, f, g, h, which may contain register numbers or 4-bit
+second word, named e, f, g, h.
-constants.

 ~~~~
 ---------------------